SUNRUSE/SprigganJS/readme.md

 Every "tag" in the timeline is exported as an animation using the tag's name.

 The centre pixel (or pixel to the lower right) is the "origin" of the sprite.

+The sheetWidth/sheetHeight options are not required, but specify a maximum width and/or height in pixels for the sprite atlas generated when given.

 ### SprigganSound